alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-reward-for-kafirs-in-hereafter.md

 locale: en
 lang: en
 note: true
-excerpt: "If a disbeliever does good for the Muslims, he is rewarded for this in this life; however, it is not a reason for him to enter Paradise."
+summary: "If a disbeliever does good for the Muslims, he is rewarded for this in this life; however, it is not a reason for him to enter Paradise."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz